 Certainly, let your dog romp around freely and sniff, but use “heel” to keep you off-leash canine next to you while walking through a crowded area.

 You can also challenge your dog by walking in zig-zag, alternate by slow walk and a light jog.
-Sisters Sansa and Scout are showing off how it’s done:
+Check out Cocoa as she show’s you how it’s done:

 This is one of the most important commands.
 A reliable recall will keep your dog safe in any situation.
 Always be observant of your dog’s behavior and that of those around him.
 Use “come” to call your pooch back if he gets overly excited playing with another dog or exhibits signs of fear or aggression.
 Depending on the situation, it may be time to leave the park on leash.